Chapter 4: Conformations of Alkanes and Cycloalkanes

 4.2 Cycloalkanes and Their Relative Stabilities

 While the open chain alkanes have conformational isomers because of bond rotation, will this apply to cycloalkanes as well?
-In this section, we will take a look at properties of cycloalkanes first, then investigate how the different conformers of cycloalkanes contribute to the different stabilities.
+In this section, we will take a look at the properties of cycloalkanes first, then investigate how the different conformers of cycloalkanes contribute to the different stabilities.

 The short line structural formulas of cycloalkenes simply look like shapes such as a triangle, square, etc. The internal angles of the shapes can be calculated with geometry, as shown below.

 An interesting fact about the cycloalkanes is that they have different relative stabilities, and the stability depends on the size of the ring.
-It has been observed that cyclic compounds found in nature are usually in 5- or 6-membered rings, and 3- or 4-membered rings are rare.
+It has been observed that cyclic compounds found in nature are usually in 5- or 6-membered rings and 3- or 4-membered rings are rare.

 To explain this stability difference, German chemist Adolf von Baeyer proposed the “Bayer Strain Theory”.
 By assuming all the rings are in a flat (or planar) shape, Bayer Theory suggests that the difference between the ideal bond angle (which is 109.5° for sp3 carbon) and the angle in the planer cycloalkane causes the strain, which is called angle strain.
 According to the Bayer Theory, cyclopentane would be the most stable because its bond angle, 108°, is closest to the ideal angle of 109.5°.
 Cyclopropane would be the least stable one since it has the largest angle deviation of 49.5° (60° vs 109.5°).
 It was also predicted that cyclohexane would be less stable than cyclopentane because of the larger angle deviation (10.5° deviation for cyclohexane vs 1.5° for cyclopentane), and as the number of sides in the cycloalkanes increases beyond six, the stability decreases.